narcissawright/melancholy/README.md

 - Writing an import script for complex models is helpful, as you can set all the needed materials, set up lighting etc. the moment the import occurs.

 - Currently, my animations import but the keyframes don't seem identical, and are set at a fixed interval (every tenth of a second).
 I don't know how to avoid this, perhaps making the animation a lot slower or spacing out the keyframes more in blender, then playing the animation faster in Godot.
 Currently this hasn't really resulted in a loss of animation quality though so far, so maybe this is a non-issue.

-- Vertex Colors in shader.
-These come through already in SRGB form afaik, so when you read COLOR in a shader, something like 0.5 red in blender will turn into ~0.23 or something.
-This is very awkward for "Occlusion painting" as seen in the GGXrd graphical presentation, but it can certainly be worked around.